What helps dyslexic students read at the most rapid rate?

 ~ I captured 13 of my personal testimonies working with dyslexic kids, some with music and some without.
 Compare the difference.
 Read my book, A Message of Hope, How Music Enhances Reading for Dyslexic Students, available where books are sold.
 This is an excellent read for all teachers to learn about dyslexia and the use of music, and how they can help students.

-I am seeking sponsors who would pay to teacher training, in my reading program, to teach dyslexic kids tomorrow!
+I am seeking sponsors who would pay for tutor/teacher training, in my reading program, to teach dyslexic kids tomorrow!
+I offer an affordable alternative to the expensive prices schools are paying.

-Be reminded that dyslexia is not so much a learning dysfunction but a learning difference which can be overcome by the power of music and phonics.
+Be reminded that dyslexia is not so much a learning dysfunction but a learning difference that can be overcome by the power of music and phonics.